FractionEstate/FractionEstate/README.md

 3. **Marketplace Listing:** Tokenized properties are listed on our marketplace for investors to explore and purchase.
 4. **KYC & Compliance:** Investors complete KYC checks to ensure regulatory compliance and eligibility for rental distributions.
 5. **Property Management:** Fraction Estate handles all property operations, maintenance, and tenant relations.
-6. **Yield Distribution:** Rental income and profits are distributed to NFT holders in FET tokens, proportionate to their ownership[2].
+6. **Yield Distribution:** Rental income and profits are distributed to NFT holders in FET tokens, proportionate to their ownership.

 ---